 and to allow the user and vendor communities to evolve, please make it

 a point to abide by the following policies:

 We encourage other ACE, TAO, and CIAO users to continue to help

-provide fixes and advice in response to postings on the mailing lists
+provide fixes and advice in response to github issues and discussions.

 with our software here's the process for submitting it: